-Dr. Benjamin Tallis joined DGAP in September 2022.
-He is senior research fellow and runs the project “Action Group Zeitenwende“, where he hosts the podcast "BerlinSide Out".
+Dr. Benjamin Tallis worked at DGAP from September 2022 to June 2024.
+He was a senior research fellow there and ran the project “Action Group Zeitenwende“, where he hosted the podcast “BerlinSide Out.”

 He previously worked for the EU on security missions in Ukraine and the Balkans and was policy officer at the European Centre of Excellence for Civilian Crisis Management in Berlin.